jasonadsit/cyber-braindump/gs-2210-it-specitalist-sysadmin.md

 * Work enables the agency to manage critical business knowledge effectively, efficiently, and securely.

 ## [Factor 6: Personal Contacts (30-330 Points)] (https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/standards/2200/gs2200a.pdf#page=72&zoom=auto,0,695)

+There's a break-down of the points for Factors 6 and 7 [here] (https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/standards/2200/gs2200a.pdf#page=74)

 ### Level 1:
 Other employees in the immediate office or related offices.
 Limited contacts with the public.